Chad & Jeremy Sing for You

 Chad & Jeremy Sing for You is the second studio album by the English duo Chad & Jeremy.
 It was released in the United States in January 1965, and it was their last album to be released under World Artists.
 It is not to be confused with the British release of the same name, which contains different tracks.
 Another take on "What Do You Want With Me" was released on their next album, Before and After.

 The album was re-released in its entirety, along with various alternate takes and demos, as part of the 2-disc set, Yesterday's Gone: The Complete Ember & World Artists Recordings (2016).

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated March 27, 1965, peaking at No. 69 during a fourteen-week run on the chart.